 Seating accommodations vary from venue to venue.
-See our Locations page for details about each site.
+See our Schedule for details about each site.
 Blankets are recommended at all locations.

 How do I get to an SBTS show?

-Check our Locations page for directions to each venue.
+Check our Schedule page for directions to each venue.

 Are picnics allowed?